MnrBlue/Helo-World/README.md

 # Hello-World
 My first repository

-I am an individual who ejoys coding and using code to creatively solve real-world problems.
+I am an individual who enjoys coding and using code to creatively solve real-world problems.